ON THIS PAGE: You will learn about the different ways doctors use to treat children with craniopharyngioma. To see other

 There are treatments being studied in clinical trials for patients whose tumor cannot be completely removed, but who would like to avoid or delay the need for radiation therapy.
 Talk with your doctor whether this might be an option for your child.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care.

 Possible side effects of surgery depend on the tumor’s location.
 Surgery may damage parts of the brain near the tumor, affecting hormone function, metabolism, vision, arm and leg movement, or consciousness.
-Sometimes, the tumor may have grown into the optic chiasm, which is an area of the brain that controls vision, or major blood vessels, making it difficult to remove the tumor.
+Sometimes, the tumor may have grown into the optic chiasm, which is an area of the brain that controls vision, or major blood vessels.
+This can make it difficult to remove the tumor.
 Some tumors cannot be removed using surgery because of their location and can only be biopsied.
 These tumors are called inoperable, and the doctor will recommend treating the tumor in another way.

 Learn more about the basics of surgery.